wobyjs/use/docs/hooks/useMap.md

 # useMap

-A hook that tracks state of a Map.
+A hook that tracks state of a Map-like object.

 ## Usage